Blue Green Network Programme

 Blue-Green Network Programme dashboard (wdc.maps.arcgis.com)

-Programme priorities 2021 - 2024
+Programme priorities 2021 to 2025

-These projects follow the main waterways flowing into the Whangārei Harbour: the Hātea River, Raumanga Stream and Waiarohia Stream.
+These projects follow the main waterways flowing into the Whangārei Harbour: Hātea River, Raumanga Stream and Waiarohia Stream.
 The scope and timeline of each project will be confirmed over time.

 1. Raumanga Stream Rehabilitation

-Controlling pest plants by herbicide reduces the risk of erosion compared to hand or mechanical control, prevents targeted pest plants spreading further, and is effective so reduces the number of repeat treatments required on infestations.
+The protection and enhancement of indigenous biodiversity is paramount for Wildlands Consultants Ltd. Machine mulching, manual chainsaw cutting, as well as herbicides are being used to control the infestation.
+Controlling pest plants by herbicide reduces the risk of erosion, prevents targeted pest plants spreading further, and is effective in reducing the number of repeat treatments required on infestations.

 The types of agrichemicals that may be used over the entire revitalisation period include: